vaktibabat/vaktibabat.github.io/_posts/2024-07-24-GAN_in_Rust.md

 2. Introduce CUDA support to allow training the model on the GPU - this lets the model train for far more epochs much quicker, and besides it seems like a very interesting topic :)
 Thanks for reading!
 I had a lot of fun putting this post together, and I hope you learned from it as much as I did :)
 Yoray
+P.S.
+All the code for the post can be found in [this](https://github.com/vaktibabat/rustgan) repo